xia2/xia2/doc/sphinx/multiplex/basic_usage.rst

     xia2.multiplex integrated_1.expt integrated_1.refl integrated_2.expt integrated_2.refl

-There are also some additional commandline options you may find useful:
+There are also some additional command-line options you may find useful:
  * ``symmetry.space_group`` - set the space group if known, which can speed up symmetry analysis.
  * ``resolution.d_min`` - set the resolution cut-off, otherwise it will be automatically determined.
  * ``filtering.method`` - applies additional filtering, see :doc:`here <multiplex_filtering>`.